How to Stop Overthinking Fast: A 7-Minute Anxiety Routine

 • Left hand taps right shoulder (or right thigh)

+Keep the rhythm steady, roughly one tap per second.
 Stay here for 2 minutes.
 If 4–6 feels too intense, use 3–5 and smooth it out.

-A simple phrase that helps (optional):
+A simple phrase that helps (optional): "Longer out-breath.
+Not an emergency."

 Why This Works: Parasympathetic Nervous System Engagement

 The bilateral rhythm does something quieter: it gives your attention a metronome.
-When anxiety tries to pull you into catastrophic prediction, rhythm offers a steady alternative—one your body can follow even when your mind is loud.
+When anxiety tries to pull you into catastrophic prediction, rhythm offers a steady alternative — one your body can follow even when your mind is loud.

 Common mistake: big, forceful breathing.
 Make it smaller than you think you need.
 Calm is rarely created by effort.